Variational integrators for anelastic and pseudo-incompressible flows: Numerical tests

-Figure~\ref{fig:byncy_diagnostics} illustrates for regular (left column) and irregular (right column) meshes the time evolution of the relative errors (determined as ratio of current values at $t$ over initial value at $t=0$) of total energy $E_{tot}(t)$ (upper panels) and mass $M(t)$ of equations \eqref{equ_buyancymass_conservation} (lower panels).
-The middle panels show the energy transfer between kinetic $E_{k}(t)$ and potential $E_{p}(t)$ energy such that the sum of both energy sources, $E_{tot}(t)$, is conserved.
-One realizes that the initial surplus of potential energy, caused by the superimposed disturbance on the equilibrium state, triggers an oscillatory transfer between both energy sources.
+\paragraph{Results on the conservation properties.} Figure~\ref{fig:byncy_diagnostics} illustrates the time evolution of the relative errors (determined as ratio of current values at $t$ over initial value at $t=0$) of total energy $E(t)$ (upper panels) and mass $M(t)$ (lower panels) of the Boussinesq scheme for the regular (left column) and the irregular (right column) mesh.
+Analogously, Figure~\ref{fig:anelastic_diagnostics} shows these relative error values for the anelastic scheme and Figure~\ref{fig:pseudo_diagnostics} for the pseudo-incompressible scheme.

-As one can further deduce from these plots, the total energy shows an oscillatory behavior while being very well conserved in the mean for long integration times.
-Being symplectic, our variational integrator hence fulfills the expected behavior.
-The magnitude of oscillation is in the order of $10^{-6}$, but depends on the time step size; here we used $\Delta t = 0.25\,{\rm s}$.
-Reducing the time step size by a factor of $10$ decreases simultaneously the magnitude of the relative errors in total, kinetic, and potential energy by the same factor (not shown).
-Hence, our scheme shows the expected $1$st-order convergence rate with time (cf. time scheme derivation in \cite{PaMuToKaMaDe2010}).
-The mass $M(t)$ is conserved with an order of $10^{-15}$.
-The quantities of interest for the simulations on irregular meshes are equally well conserved as on regular meshes.
+For all three schemes and on both mesh types, the total energy shows an oscillatory behavior while being very well conserved in the mean for long integration times.
+The magnitudes of these oscillations are at the order of $10^{-6}$, but they depend on the time step size; here we used $\Delta t = 0.25\,{\rm s}$.
+Reducing the time step size by a factor of $10$ decreases simultaneously the magnitude of the relative errors in total energy by the same factor (not shown).
+Hence, all three variational schemes show the expected $1$st-order convergence rate with time (cf. time scheme derivation in \cite{PaMuToKaMaDe2010}).